 The three statutory objectives of the MTW Program continue to be A) to reduce costs and achieve greater cost effectiveness; B) to give incentives to families to obtain employment and become economically self-sufficient; and C) to increase housing choices for low-income families.
 Due to the cycle of the waiting list and preferences, DSHA's goal is to serve up to 500 families each year in the program.
-During the last four (4) years, there has been an increase in the number of MTW exempt families, elderly and disabled, especially in the Housing Choice Voucher Program.
+There was an increase in the number of MTW exempt families, elderly and disabled, especially in the Housing Choice Voucher Program.
 DSHA instituted changes to the resident selection process to help increase the total number of MTW participants during FY2011.
-This includes limiting MTW exempt applicants to the first type of housing assistance available and applying time limits to market rent residents.
+This included limiting MTW exempt applicants to the first type of housing assistance available and applying time limits to market rent residents.